antocorr/tinybubble/readme.md

 # BubbleJs
-A micro (less than **4kb** gzipped ) reactive vanilla javascript library based on singnals and pub sub.
+A micro (less than **4kb** gzipped ) reactive vanilla javascript library based on Singals and pub sub.

 ## Import the library
 ### As a ES-6 module (recommended) from CDN